On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: Justification of Koiter's model for linearly elastic generalised membrane shells of the first kind

-The case corresponding to Figures~\ref{fig:1}(b)--(d) can be treated analogously, so as the case where the domain has smooth boundary and the boundary condition of place is imposed along the entire boundary $\gamma$.
+The case corresponding to Figures~\ref{fig:1}(b)--(d) can be treated analogously, as well as the case where the domain has smooth boundary and the boundary condition of place is imposed along the entire boundary $\gamma$.